-1085. (a) It A writ of mandate may be issued by any court, except a municipal or justice court, to any inferior tribunal, corporation, board, or person, to compel the performance of an act which the law specially enjoins, as a duty resulting from an
+1085.
+It (a) A writ of mandate may be issued by any court, except a municipal or justice court, to any inferior tribunal, corporation, board, or person, to compel the performance of an act which the law specially enjoins, as a duty resulting from an office, trust, or station; or to compel the admission of a party to the use and enjoyment of a right or office to which he the party is entitled, and from which he the party is unlawfully precluded by such inferior tribunal, corporation, board or person.

-(b) The appellate division of the superior court may grant a writ of mandate directed to the superior court in a Chapter 5.1 civil matter.
+(b) The appellate division of the superior court may grant a writ of mandate directed to the superior court in a limited case.